Chart Color Schemes

 Infrastructure

-Broadsound - Nebo has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Broadsound - Nebo has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 164 projects potentially impacting the area.
-Notable projects include Olive Downs Coking Coal Complex, Isaac Renewable Energy Zone (QREZ), Winchester South Project, and Broadsound Solar Farm and Battery.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 165 projects likely affecting the region.
+Notable ones include Olive Downs Coking Coal Complex, Isaac Renewable Energy Zone (QREZ), Broadsound Solar Farm and Battery, and Winchester South Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.